 The primary source of candidates for entry into graduate medical education programs will be graduates of Liaison Committee for Medical Education (LCME)-accredited medical schools.
-All programs participate in an organized matching program.
-WVU School of Medicine only accepts J-1Visa Status for Resident Physician positions.
-In addition, to be eligible for consideration a candidate must be a:
+All

 - A. Graduate of a medical school in the United States and Canada accredited by the Liaison Committee on Medical Education (LCME). - B. Graduate of a college of osteopathic medicine in the United States accredited by the American Osteopathic Association (AOA). - c.
 Graduate of a medical school outside the United States and Canada who meet at least one of the following qualifications: - a.
 Have received a currently valid certification from the Educational Commission for Foreign Medical Graduates (ECFMG) or - b.
 Have a full and unrestricted license to practice medicine in a U.S. licensing jurisdiction. - D. Graduate of medical school outside the United States who has completed a Fifth Pathway program provided by an LCME-accredited medical school.
 A Fifth Pathway program is an academic year of supervised clinical education provided by an LCME-accredited medical school to students who - Have completed, in an accredited U.S. college or university, undergraduate premedical education of the quality acceptable for matriculation in an accredited United States medical school; - b.
-Have studied at a medical school outside the United States and Canada but listed in the World Health Directory of Medical schools; - Have completed all of the formal requirements of the foreign medical school except internship and/or social service; - d.
-Have attained a score satisfactory to the sponsoring medical school on a screening examination; and - Have passed either the Foreign Medical Graduated Examination in the Medical Sciences, Parts I and II of the examination of the National Board of Medical Examiners, or Steps 1 and 2 of the United States Medical Licensing Examination (USMLE). - E. Candidates must meet all federal standards as may be required by Centers for Medicare & Medicaid Services (CMS) or other federal and state regulatory agencies.
-Applicants that are designated by CMS as "excluded providers" shall not be eligible to appointment as a resident during the 'off-cycle' must be reviewed and approved by the Designated Institutional Official (DIO).
+Have studied at a medical school outside the United States and Canada but listed in the World Health Directory of Medical schools; - c.
+Have completed all of the formal requirements of the foreign medical school except internship and/or social service: - d.
+Have attained a score satisfactory to the sponsoring medical school on a screening examination; and - e.
+Have passed either the Foreign Medical Graduated Examination in the Medical Sciences, Parts I and II of the examination of the National Board of Medical Examiners, or Steps 1 and 2 of the United States Medical Licensing Examination (USMLE). - E. Candidates must meet all federal standards as may be required by Centers for Medicare & Medicaid Services (CMS) or other federal and state regulatory agencies.
+Applicants that are designated by CMS as "excluded providers" shall not be eligible to appointment as a resident

+Residents selected outside the normal matching process, whether that is through the "SOAP" or during the 'off-cycle' must be reviewed and approved by the Designated Institutional Official (DIO).